jcbird/ppv/README.md

 To get boolean mask (True/False array with the same shape as `catalogIDs`) of the available targets,
 `targets.available_in(platerun)`

-~
-~targets =

-\#+BEGIN<sub>SRC</sub>

-Check out the tutorial notebook (in the [Notebooks](notebooks/) directory) for more in depth information and examples.

-<a id="orge924146"></a>
+<a id="org3318c97"></a>

 # FAQs

+<a id="orgebe1042"></a>

-1. I don&rsquo;t have an account at Utah and/or I can&rsquo;t get the plugHoles files.
+### I don&rsquo;t have an account at Utah and/or I can&rsquo;t get the plugHoles files.

 If you plan to checking SDSS-V targeting long term, I strongly suggest you contact Joel Brownstein (check if there is a page somewhere) get access.
 In the meantime, submit an issue above with &ldquo;No Utah account&rdquo; as the title.
 I will send you a tarball with the correct files and directory structure.

+<a id="org4ee41da"></a>

-2. Something doesn&rsquo;t work, I wish `ppv` did THIS, why does `ppv` do THIS, I want to do X with `ppv`, or I wish something in `ppv` had a different name.
+### Something doesn&rsquo;t work, I wish `ppv` did THIS, why does `ppv` do THIS, I want to do X with `ppv`, or I wish something in `ppv` had a different name.

 Awesome, let&rsquo;s make it work.
 Submit an issue!

-<a id="orgbbbba3c"></a>
+<a id="orge1d308b"></a>

 # TODOs

 1. Make it easy to get Gaia source IDs for all targets.
+2. Get documentation into ReadtheDocs format.
+3. Make it so new plateruns don&rsquo;t require pulling the repository.
-2. Much more.
+4. Much more.